Vivojay/mariana-music-player/docs/PLAYBACK_PROJECTION_CONTRACT.md

 - The current chapter is selected by backend playback position.
 UIs may format it, but must not independently advance chapter state from wall-clock time.
-- Favourite projection contains only availability, current boolean state, toggle enablement, and a safe unavailable reason.
+- Favourite projection contains only availability, current boolean state, toggle enablement, a safe unavailable reason, and an independent zero-to-five star `rating` with a `maximum` that is always 5.
 It does not expose a preference key, path, URL, or database row.
+- Zero means unrated; an older heart-only payload projects `rating` 0.
+A heart saves a favourite while stars express a separate assessment: neither control changes the other, and a nonzero rating never implies availability.
 - A favourite toggle sends typed intent with the projected opaque `media_id`.
   The backend compares it with the current snapshot before mutation, then the UI reconciles from the next authoritative projection.
 Renderer-only or